Is React Native a Good Option for Mobile App Development?

 React Native is currently being used by over 40% of cross-platform apps, and the primary reasons for this large patronage are:

-Reason 1.
-When you have a Product and a Website is Not Enough
+1. You Have a Product and Website Isn’t Enough

 Statistics suggest that 85% of consumers prefer the app to mobile sites.